What to Do if Your Retainer Doesn’t Fit

 Typically, retainers are the final phase of orthodontic procedures.
 After your treatment to straighten your teeth is complete, your dentist or orthodontist will give you retainers to make sure that your newly positioned teeth do not shift back into their original positions.

 In most cases, patients have to wear their retainers only at night.
-Doing so complements (and reinforces) the work already being done by the braces or aligners.
+Doing so complements (and reinforces) the work already being done by the braces or clear aligners.